download our complete FBC_Discipleship_Vision.pdf

 Connect – Growing as a disciple of Christ cannot be done in isolation.
 Jesus’ model of disciple-making involved an intentionally small group of disciples who were relationally bound together under His teaching.
 They followed and learned as they daily walked with Him through His earthly ministry.
 In this same pattern, the early church continued the practice of smaller groups (Acts 2:46-49.)

 a.
-Paul commanded Timothy to intentionally seek and disciple men – 2 Ti.
-2:2
+Paul commanded Timothy to intentionally seek and disciple men – 2 Timothy 2:2

 c.
 Life Groups at FBC are small groups of Christ followers building discipling relationships while biblically and prayerfully wrestling with transformational issues.
 What are “discipling relationships?”